MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

 The `model.json` file is the metadata definition of the dataflow.
 This is the one file that contains all the dataflow’s metadata.
-It includes a list of entities, the columns and their data types in each entity, the relationship between entities, and so on.
+It includes a list of entities, the columns, and their data types in each entity, the relationship between entities, and so on.
 This is the file that you can export from a dataflow easily, even if you don't have access to the Common Data Model folder structure.